paulch42/lean-spec/md/Introduction.md

 situations Lean can coerce, automatically, an element of the subtype to the embedded data value.
 When this is not possible, the value must be referenced explicitly.

-We can then check that `double` does indeed implement the specification `Double₃`.
+We can now check that `double` does indeed implement the specification `Double₃`.
 That is `double n` is of type `Double₃ n` for any `n`:

 ```lean